nbeaver/why-linux-is-better/why-linux-is-better.rst

 On Linux, system level configuration is stored in ``/etc/``, and user level configuration is stored in dotfiles (hidden folders or text files) in the user's home directory.
-Want to back up your configuration or migrate it to a different Linux distribution?
+Want to back up your configuration?
 Just copy over your dotfiles.
 Want to save only some of your configuration?
 Just copy over the dotfiles your care about.